ibexa/documentation-developer/docs/guide/user_management/user_management.md

 The validity of the password recovery token can be set using the `ezplatform.system.<siteaccess>.security.token_interval_spec` parameter.
 By default it is set to `PT1H` (one hour).

-### Add forget password option in site front
+### Add forget password option

-You can add a forgot password option to the site front to allow users of a specific site request a password change.
+You can add a "forgot password" option to the site front to allow users of a specific SiteAccess, both admin or front, request a password change by customizing the template used in `/user/forgot-password`.

-Edit `congfig/packages/ezplatform.yaml`.
+Edit `config/packages/ezplatform.yaml`.
 The templates are defined with the following configuration:

 ```yaml
 ezplatform: